The Brood: Plot

 Dr. Hal Raglan, a psychotherapist, encourages patients with mental disturbances to let go of their suppressed emotions through physiological changes to their bodies in a technique he calls "psychoplasmics".
 One of his patients is Nola Carveth, a severely disturbed woman who is legally embattled with her husband Frank for custody of their five-year-old daughter Candice.
 When Frank discovers bruises and scratches on Candice following a visit with Nola, he informs Raglan of his intent to stop visitation rights.
 Wanting to protect his patient, Raglan begins to intensify the sessions with Nola to resolve the issue quickly.
 During the therapy sessions, he discovers that Nola was abused by her alcoholic mother, Juliana, while neglected by her father Barton, who refused to protect Nola out of shame and denial.

 Frank, intending to invalidate Raglan's methods, questions Jan Hartog, a former patient who is dying of psychoplasmic-induced lymphoma.
 He leaves Candice with Juliana and the two spend the evening viewing old photographs.
 Juliana tells Candice that Nola was frequently hospitalized as a child and often exhibited strange unexplained wheals on her skin that doctors were unable to diagnose.
 While in the kitchen, Juliana is attacked and bludgeoned to death by a small, dwarf-like child.
 Candice is traumatized, but physically unharmed.

 Juliana's ex-husband Barton returns for the funeral and attempts to contact Nola, but Raglan turns him away.
 Frank invites Candice's teacher, Ruth Mayer, home for dinner to discuss his daughter's performance in school.
 Barton interrupts with a drunken phone call from Juliana's home, demanding that Frank and he go to Raglan's institute to see Nola.
 Frank leaves to calm Barton, leaving Candice in Ruth's care.
-While he's away, Ruth answers a phone call from Nola, who, recognizing her voice and believing her to be having an affair with Frank, insults her and angrily warns Ruth to stay away from her family.
+While he is away, Ruth answers a phone call from Nola, who, recognizing her voice and believing her to be having an affair with Frank, insults her and angrily warns Ruth to stay away from her family.
 Meanwhile, Frank arrives to find Barton murdered by the same deformed dwarf-child, who dies after attempting to kill Frank.